 Principle 3: Training and practicing leads to mastery.

-I hate the phrase “fake it ’till you make it.”
-It’s terrible advice.
+I hate the phrase "fake it 'till you make it."
+It's terrible advice.
 Even after being educated, you can’t fake being a great surgeon, engineer, or computer programmer – it requires training.
-Hands-on, down-in-the-weeds, dirty training.
+Hands-on, down-in-the-weeds, getting dirty training.

 Become an Unstoppable Force